benjaminwu16/coursera-machine-learning/README.md

-This repository contains my solutions to the programming assignments from Andrew Ng's Machine Learning course on coursera.org.
+My solutions to the programming assignments from Andrew Ng's Machine Learning course on coursera.org.
 All code is written in Octave/MATLAB.

 Course material:
 - **Learning Algorithms (Supervised and Unsupervised)**: linear and logistic regression, neural networks, SVMs, k-means, anomaly detection, PCA